If you are new to jPlayer, check out the Quick Start Guide.

 Function : (Default: undefined) : Defines an event handler function that is bound to the $.jPlayer.event.ready event.

-To reference the current instance, use $(this).
+To reference the current instance, use $(this)

-Generally, it is recommended to use a function here to at least $(this).jPlayer("setMedia",media) the instance to a valid url ready for use.
+Generally, it is recommended to use a function here to at least $(this).jPlayer("setMedia",media)

 The ready event handler is defined at creation to eliminate a race condition between the JavaScript code and Flash code.